sophia-zube/incari-doc/toolbox/datetime/README.md

 ## DST

-It is common around the world for countries to switch to an alternative timezone at certain times of the year to better align time of daylight with things like road-usage and business hours.
+It is common around the world for countries to switch to an alternative timezone at certain times of the year to better align times of daylight with things like road-usage and business hours.

-Germany and other parts of Europe, for example, use Central European Summer Time (CEST or UTC+02) between March and October, but use Central European Time (CET or UTC+01) the rest of the year.
+Germany and other parts of Europe, for example, use Central European Summer Time (CEST or UTC+02) between March and October but use Central European Time (CET or UTC+01) the rest of the year.

 ## Unix Time

-The Unix Time Stamp is a way of representing, and keeping track of time on computers and other electronic devices.
+The Unix Time Stamp is a way of representing and keeping track of time on computers and other electronic devices.
 It represents the number of milliseconds since the Unix Epoch (1st January 1970).
-The reason this is used is because its data size is very small (an unsigned 32-Bit integer) and can be used as a basis for representing a date and/or time in a more human-readable way.
+The reason this is used is that its data size is very small (an unsigned 32-Bit integer) and can be used as a basis for representing a date and/or time in a more human-readable way.

 # Contents